h12w/gspec/DESIGN.md

 also needs to collect at the end of each test group.

 ###Reporter
-A reporter is responsible to report the test progress and display the test result.
+A reporter is responsible for reporting the test progress and display the test result.
 It is defined as an public interface so that GSpec is able to use any customized reporter.
 The listener should call a reporter's method when needed.